Luxury Puglia, Italy: the insider’s guide to planning a trip that feels like a secret

 Masserie - Architecture and Design.
 A Reflection of Puglia’s Soul

 A masseria is a traditional Puglian fortified farmhouse, and the best ones have been converted into some of the most extraordinary hotels in all of Italy.
 Think whitewashed stone buildings surrounded by olive groves, infinity pools, farm-to-table dining, and a deep quiet you can’t find anywhere else.
+The masserie near Fasano and Ostuni are the gold standard, cooking classes, spas built into ancient caves, impeccable service, and dinners cooked by the family matriarch.

 Trullo accommodation